Facts and figures - CIP

 Facts and figures

 We invest to ensure Camden is a place for everyone.
-We’re proud to be building the first council homes in a generation, alongside homes of all types and tenures.
+We’re proud to be building the first council homes in a generation, and homes of all tenures.

-To date, we have built over 350 new council homes helping to house over 1,028 people including 453 children.
-These new homes are helping to tackle key local issues such as overcrowding, with 138 of the households moving into their new homes from overcrowded accommodation.
-This means that 337 children are now living in larger homes with their own bedrooms and space to learn, sleep and play.
+We have directly built over 618 new council homes helping to house over 1,500 people including 650 children.
+These new homes are helping to tackle key local issues such as overcrowding.
+This means that 337children are now living in larger homes with their own bedrooms and space to learn, sleep and play.

 Our residents know their community best, which is why we work closely with local people so that they have the chance to tell us what their community needs, from safer and better connected streets, to more open and green spaces for local families.